hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

 ##### 2.9.2 Identity for All

-Consistent with the United Nations Sustainable Development Goal 16.9 **(Check again)**, the KOB Consortia and the KOBPIU Network shall promote peaceful and inclusive societies for sustainable development; enable access to justice for all; and facilitate effective, accountable, and inclusive institutions at all levels by being accessible to, and inclusive of all Identity Owners without discrimination and with accommodation for physical, economic, or other limitations of Identity Owners to the greatest extent feasible.
+Consistent with the [United Nations Sustainable Development Goal 16.9](https://sdgs.un.org/goals/goal16) , the KOB Consortia and the KOBPIU Network shall promote peaceful and inclusive societies for sustainable development; enable access to justice for all; and facilitate effective, accountable, and inclusive institutions at all levels by being accessible to, and inclusive of all Identity Owners without discrimination and with accommodation for physical, economic, or other limitations of Identity Owners to the greatest extent feasible.

 ##### 2.9.3 People-Centered Design